yeagerai/yeagerai_framework/CONTRIBUTING.md

 4. Push your changes to your forked repository.
 5. Submit a pull request from your branch to the 'master' branch of the main repository.

 By creating a separate branch for your changes, you can keep your work isolated from the main codebase and avoid conflicts with other contributors' changes.
-Additionally, it allows for easier review of your changes by the maintainers of the Yeager SDK project.
+Additionally, it allows for easier review of your changes by the maintainers of the Yeager Framework project.

 ## Contributor License Agreement

-Thank you for your interest in contributing to the Yeager SDK project (the "Project").
+Thank you for your interest in contributing to the Yeager Framework project (the "Project").
 This Contributor License Agreement ("Agreement") is for your protection as a contributor as well as the protection of YeagerAI Inc. and its users; it does not change your rights to use your own contributions for any other purpose.

 To clarify the intellectual property license granted with contributions from any person or entity, YeagerAI Inc. must have on file a signed Contributor License Agreement ("CLA") from each contributor, indicating agreement with the license terms below.
 You accept and agree to the following terms and conditions for your past, present, and future contributions submitted to YeagerAI Inc. You should sign this agreement before submitting your first contribution and send a copy to [contributors@yeager.ai](mailto:contributors@yeager.ai).

 ### Definitions.

-(a) "YeagerAI Inc." refers to the company operating the Yeager SDK project, a Delaware corporation.
+(a) "YeagerAI Inc." refers to the company operating the Yeager Framework project, a Delaware corporation.

 (b) "You" (or "Your") means the copyright owner or legal entity authorized by the copyright owner that is making this Agreement with YeagerAI Inc.

-(c) "Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to YeagerAI Inc. for inclusion in, or documentation of, the Yeager SDK project (the "Work").
+(c) "Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to YeagerAI Inc. for inclusion in, or documentation of, the Yeager Framework project (the "Work").
 For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to YeagerAI Inc. or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, YeagerAI Inc. for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution".

 ### License Grant.